3D printing is evolving in the field of Medicine-Bioprinting Human Cornea

 Impact of 3D printed Bio-ink Human Cornea

-In 2012-13 the survey done by the World Health Organization resulted in 12.7 million people need to be corneal transplantation, 1 in 70 of the needs are covered worldwide.
+In 2012-13 the survey done by the World Health Organization resulted in 12.7 million people need to be corneal transplantation.
+Therefore, 1 in 70 of the needs are covered worldwide.
 The transplantation helped to prevent corneal blindness.
 4.9 million suffering from total blindness due to corneal scarring.
 The rate of cornea donation is less compared to the people required to transplant the cornea which led to the invention of 3D printing bio-ink human cornea which gave life to billions of people through transplantation.
 Artificial cornea may help millions of people to see this mesmerizing nature created by god.
 Through corneal transplantation, people can fulfill their dreams and can make history.
 Human eyes play a very vital role in each and every human being, 3D printing technology is helping to develop similar human cornea that can give new life to the people who are suffering from this.

 Make the best of Geeetech A10 3D printer only @ Geeetech official site